tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 Git commit can be submitted to the repository by anyone who has write access.
 The information of committer can be arbitrarily assigned using git config.
 Git signing is a proper way to prove the identity of the committer.

+{% marginfigure 'assets/img/openpgp-card/github_show.png' 'Window ask for PIN when signing the commit'%}

 ### Upload your public PGP key to GitHub

 Get your public key from GnuPG: